preciofishbone/OmniaDocsG2/_build/html/_sources/admin-settings/tenant-settings/tutorial/index.rst.txt

 The Tool Tip Alert will be shown on the Tutorial icon.

-+ **Add**: When you have entered the settings for a source, you must click "Add" to add the source to the list.
++ **Add**: When you have entered the settings for a page, you must click "Add" to add the page to the list.
 + **Save**: When all sources are added, click here to save the source settings.

 Delete a step